waveywaves/cdf-cloudevents-controller/README.md

 # Cloudevents Controller

-Create cloudevent sinks and conversion sources which map to those particular sinks.
+Create sinks to ingest cloudevents and conversion brokers which convert cloudevents from on type to the other.
+Converted cloudevents can be forwarded to other sinks.

 ## Terminology